 The later the finds, the more they can be cross-referenced, usually, with additional sources, and get a more complete historical picture.
 Formulate clear conclusions about it, and most of the assessments in the study are based on indirect findings and conclusions.
 So here is the ultimate list that includes all the prominent archeological items that have some significance in the study and understanding of the Bible.
 From the time of the patriarchs to the time of the Return to Zion.

-Mythological and folklore stories of many peoples and ethnic groups around the world include mythical stories in which a great and destructive flood.
-For example the flood in the biblical book of Genesis; which wipes out most humans, and sometimes even animals.
+Mythological and folklore stories of many peoples and ethnic groups worldwide include mythical stories about a great and destructive flood.
+For example, the flood in the biblical Book of Genesis; wipes out most humans and sometimes even animals.
 Myths of the flood are usually, but not always, part of myths of creation.

-In addition, they often tell that the flood was caused by a God or creator gods; who are unhappy with their initial creation; or who are angry at their creatures for some reason.
-In many of these stories, a hero or a small number of heroes survive the flood naturally or miraculously, becoming the founders of a new people or new humanity.
+In addition, they often say that the flood was caused by a God or creator gods; who are unhappy with their initial creation or angry at their creatures for some reason.
+In many of these stories, a hero or a few heroes survive the flood naturally or miraculously, becoming the founders of new people or new humanity.

 List of Artifacts in Biblical Archaeology: The Atra-Hasis Tablets

 Atra-Hasis is an 18th-century BCE Akkadian epic, recorded in various versions on clay tablets, named for its protagonist, Atrahasis (‘exceedingly wise’).
 The Atra-Hasis tablets include both a creation myth and one of three surviving Babylonian flood myths.